allegro/allegro.tech/_posts/2020-12-04-impact-of-the-data-model-on-the-MongoDB-database-size.md

 ### Empty fields

 Since we are at the document's schema, it is still worth looking at the problem of blank fields.
-In the case of the `json`, the lack of value in a certain field can be written in two ways, either directly - by writing null in its value or by not serializing the field at all.
+In the case of the `JSON`, the lack of value in a certain field can be written in two ways, either directly - by writing null in its value or by not serializing the field at all.
 I prepared a comparison of documents with the following structure:

 ```json